Official Slow Pitch Softball Rules

 - All players present may be included in the batting lineup.
 Players present will not be forced to bat.
 However, a player that chooses to play on the field MUST also bat.

 - No three players of the same gender may bat in a row for the entire order, including between the end and beginning of the order.
 For example, a team may bat two men followed by one woman followed by two men, but may not bat three men in a row without also taking an out prior to the third man batting.

 - Exception: A team may bat more than two players of the same gender in the order but must designate an automatic out before the third batter.

 - Exception: If a team has at least three of each gender in the batting order, but the ratio of men and women is such that the more than two players of a given gender must bat in succession, the team may designate a player of the minority gender to bat twice in the order.
 However, that player may bat no more than twice in the order.

-- On fields with an outfield of less than 250 feet, each team shall be limited to a maximum of 2 over-the-fence home runs per game.
+- Each team shall be limited to a maximum of 2 over-the-fence home runs per game, regardless of the distance of outfield fence.
 Subsequent home runs shall be called an out.

 - Infield Fly Rule is in effect.
 The Rule is used at the discretion of the Umpire(s).

 - If a player leaving the game due to injury, ejection or other reason causes the lineup to result in more than two players of a opposite gender to bat in a row, the team may adjust the lineup in the following manner:

 - Players of the same gender as the removed player may be shifted, each in turn, up in the order to ensure no automatic out would be required.
 They must be shifted the absolute minimum required; if an automatic out is averted by shifting the player up 1 position, they may not be shifted further.
 If no shift is required to alleviate the missing player, no change is permitted.